Din-BL/React-B_Card/Tasks.md

-2. add card to all
+1. add card to all
-3. telephone & click